japila-books/spark-sql-internals/docs/spark-sql-bucketing.md

   .saveAsTable("people_bucketed")
 ----

-NOTE: link:spark-sql-DataFrameWriter.adoc#bucketBy[DataFrameWriter.bucketBy] and link:spark-sql-DataFrameWriter.adoc#sortBy[DataFrameWriter.sortBy] simply set respective internal properties that eventually become a link:spark-sql-BucketSpec.adoc[bucketing specification].
+NOTE: spark-sql-DataFrameWriter.md#bucketBy[DataFrameWriter.bucketBy] and spark-sql-DataFrameWriter.md#sortBy[DataFrameWriter.sortBy] simply set respective internal properties that eventually become a spark-sql-BucketSpec.md[bucketing specification].

 Unlike bucketing in Apache Hive, Spark SQL creates the bucket files per the number of buckets and partitions.
 In other words, the number of bucketing files is the number of buckets multiplied by the number of task writers (one per partition).